-It has been 10 years since Tata Consultancy Services (TCS) took on the challenge of revamping the passport issuance system in the country, under the Government of India’s (GOI) national e-Governance plan (NeGP) to improve the delivery of public services.
+It has been more than 10 years since Tata Consultancy Services (TCS) took on the challenge of revamping the passport issuance system in the country, under the Government of India’s (GOI) national e-Governance plan (NeGP) to improve the delivery of public services.

 Today, the Passport Seva Project (PSP), implemented by TCS in a public-private partnership mode, services more than 130,000 citizens every single day through various Passport Seva Kendra (PSK) citizen touchpoints.

 If you have visited a PSK for issuance or renewal of your passport, you would have realised that the entire process is transparent, seamless and effortless, especially if all your documents are in place.
 You take an appointment, visit the selected PSK in your city or town with the required documents and complete the procedure, including capturing of biometric information and photograph at the PSK.
 The Aadhaar card (a 12-digit unique identity number for Indian residents) database is used to validate the applicant’s credentials.
 In the next steps, Passport Seva integrates with the state police for physical verification of the applicant’s credentials and with India Post for delivery of the passport document.

 For normal applications, the required formalities like police verification are completed within a couple of days and the passport is with the applicant in 7 to 10 days.
 A Tatkaal passport, on the other hand, is dispatched within 1-3 days of the applicant visiting the PSK.